 Purchase Windows 10 ESU (Extended Service Update)

-Microsoft recently announced an Extended Service Update (ESU) for Windows 7 – essentially a paid service that will continue to provide security patches.
+Microsoft recently announced an Extended Service Update (ESU) for Windows 7 – essentially a paid service that will continue to provide security patches – one more way to get around Windows 7 EOL.
 This is a new and unexpected development allowing their small-medium clients (under 500 desktops) to remain protected.
 The price for the first year is $61 per computer and increases each year for a total of up to 3 years.
 The ESU is only available through Microsoft Cloud Service Providers, of which BEI is one.

 If you need assistance navigating Windows 7 End-of-Life please let us know and we’d be glad to assist.